chiangmengche/IMLP449/README.md

 # IMLP449
-This is NTUTRAIN IMLP course.
+This is NTUTRAIN IMLP449 course.